 Urban parks and green spaces are important parts of towns and cities that can help us stay healthy and active.
 We are more likely to leave our homes, go outside and exercise if there are lovely, welcoming trees and green spaces available.

 Living in built-up, residential areas can sometimes be stifling which is why having green spaces around us for everyone to access is incredibly key in allowing us to switch off, take in the greenery and have a moment of peace during our day.

 Sometimes all you need to do is breathe in the natural air to give yourself a break and relax.
 A run or walk amongst nature can be very beneficial for both the mind and body!

-With the colour-changing Autumn trees in season, why don't you take some time out of your day and go for a short walk?
+With the summer trees in season, why don't you take some time out of your day and go for a short walk in nature?